Shapley Value Computation in Ontology-Mediated Query Answering: Preliminaries

-\paragraph{Complexity}\nointro{\NP} We assume familiarity with $\intro*\FP$, the set of functions solved in polynomial-time; and $\intro*\sP$, the functions which output the number of accepting runs in polynomial-time nondeterministic Turing machines. \AP We will work with ""polynomial-time Turing reductions"" between computational tasks, and we write $P_1 \intro*\polyeq P_2$ to denote that there are polynomial-time algorithms to compute $P_i$ using unit-cost calls to $P_{3-i}$, for both $i \in \set{1,2}$.
+\nointro{\NP} The Shapley value computation tasks studied in this paper are \emph{function problems}, which return numbers as outputs.
+Our analysis will reference the following well-known complexity classes for function problems: $\intro*\FP$, the set of function problems solvable in deterministic polynomial time, and $\intro*\sP$, which comprises those function problems which correspond to the number of accepting runs of some nondeterministic polynomial-time Turing machine. \AP We will work with ""polynomial-time Turing reductions"" between computational tasks, and we write $P_1 \intro*\polyeq P_2$ to denote that there are polynomial-time algorithms to compute $P_i$ using unit-cost calls to $P_{3-i}$, for both $i \in \set{1,2}$.